50+ uses for peel and stick calendars with your logo

 They’re cheap.

-Our popular Value Stick Calendars are just 85¢ per calendar.
+Our popular Value Stick Calendars are less than $1 per calendar.
 How’s that for an inexpensive promotion?
 Our Easy Stick Calendars are slightly larger in size if you’re looking for more ad space.

 They stick anywhere.